 This guide is an introduction to the resources and services available to graduate students at McFarlin Library.

 E-books: McFarlin has a substantial collection of electronic books.
 These are available online, 24/7.
 You will need to be a currently enrolled student in order to check these out.
-Many of these are on the EBSCOhost research database platform.
-EBSCO has an entire website devoted to providing support for users of these ebooks.
-Or you may contact the research desk if you need assistance.
+Many of these are on the ProQuest research database platform.
+ProQuest has an online help devoted to providing support for users of these ebooks.
+Or you may contact the research librarians if you need assistance.